 Niagara takes place at Niagara falls obviously and it tells a messy story of love and murder.

-Marilyn is still hot blondie but in this movie she is a cunning, cheating and manipulative bitch.
+Marilyn is still a hot blondie but in this movie, she is a cunning, cheating, and manipulative bitch.
 She and her much older husband have really disruptive and toxic relationship that ends up pretty badly.